 It was Mother’s Day weekend, 2018.
 Over the two-day period, two separate groups of people assembled together.
 One group filled a small conference hall; the other was surrounded by tents.
 For both, this occasion was special.

 These people all had one thing in common: poverty.
 The group in the conference hall was affected by leprosy, and those by the tents dwelled in a slum.
-A local church led by GFA-supported pastor Sunirmal took the initiative to bless these precious people on Mother’s Day, providing all of them with a warm meal and God’s love.
+A local church led by Gospel for Asia (GFA)-supported pastor Sunirmal took the initiative to bless these precious people on Mother’s Day, providing all of them with a warm meal and God’s love.

 Bringing Love to the Outcasts

-The GFA-supported fellowship had organized a program on the Saturday before Mother’s Day that would bless the local leprosy colony.
+The Gospel for Asia (GFA)-supported fellowship had organized a program on the Saturday before Mother’s Day that would bless the local leprosy colony.
 This colony, comprised of 150 residents—56 afflicted with leprosy—is an area where Pastor Sunirmal and a team of Sisters of Compassion have been serving.
 The patients, who are unable to work, beg by the roadside, while some are completely bedridden.
 The sisters help provide care and comfort by giving baths, washing clothes and cooking food for the patients and their families.

 The intention for this Mother’s Day program, focused on those affected by leprosy, was to bless the residents and their families.
 A prominent local health official who was attending, Pastor Sunirmal and the sisters all handed out food and offered encouragement.